bbauska/TUMx-DWAPNx/README.md

 well, these three dependencies, which we define here, which are: express, pug and mongoose.
 They are the other ones that you, for example, would like to go with.
-What this tells is that once you start running Node, if you don\'t have these dependencies downloaded in the same folder, your application won\'t run.
+What this tells is that once you start running Node, if you don&apos;t have these dependencies downloaded in the same folder, your application won&apos;t run.

 So, you really need these dependencies.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->